abtris/www.prskavec.net/content/reader/2026-05-27-webexpo/index.md

 **Can I use MCP with ChatGPT / OpenAI?**

 Yes.
-OpenAI has adopted MCP support — it works with ChatGPT Desktop and the API.
+OpenAI has adopted MCP support; it works with ChatGPT Desktop and the API.
 The protocol is the same, so your server works with any compliant client.

 **Is MCP production-ready?**